microsoft/Power-CAT-Copilot-Studio-Kit/INSTALLATION_INSTRUCTIONS.md

 1. Select **Browse**
 1. Select **CopilotStudioAccelerator.zip**
 1. Select **Next**
 1. Power Apps will recognize that this is an upgrade to an existing managed solution.
-Confirm that you want to upgrade the existing solution by clicking "Next" and then "Import."
+Confirm that you want to upgrade the existing solution by clicking **Next** and then **Import**

+> [!NOTE]
+> While upgrading the Copilot Studio Kit, you might encounter the following error: "*Solution "Power CAT Copilot Studio Kit" failed to import: ImportAsHolding failed with exception: Cannot delete attribute: cat_copilottestrunid from Entity: cat_CopilotTestRun since the attribute is not a custom field.*".
+>
+> This is a known issue that is being investigated.
+As a workaround, stage the upgrade before applying it.
+Second workaround is to update the solution instead of upgrading it.
+For detailed instructions, please see [here](https://learn.microsoft.com/power-apps/maker/data-platform/update-solutions).

 ## Access the Power CAT Copilot Studio Kit app